EventSource/eventsource/README.md

 ### Setting HTTP request headers

 You can define custom HTTP headers for the initial HTTP request.
-This can be useful for e.g. sending cookies.
+This can be useful for e.g. sending cookies or to specify an initial `Last-Event-ID` value.

-This is done by assigning a `headers` attribute to the optional `eventSourceInitDict` argument:
+HTTP headers are defined by assigning a `headers` attribute to the optional `eventSourceInitDict` argument:

 ```javascript
 var eventSourceInitDict = {headers: {'Cookie': 'test=test'}};